Program Description

 During the homestay period, staying out overnight is prohibited even at another student’s home or at a hotel, except for the semester break.
 By setting this rule, we strongly believe that you can fully immerse yourself in the homestay experience, which helps to improve your Japanese language skills, deepen your understanding of Japanese culture, build a life-long relationship with your host family, and make wonderful memories of the summer.

 Most participants use this break to travel to Sapporo or other areas in Hokkaido/Japan.
-If you plan a trip by yourself, you may leave after the final examination on July 4th and come back to your host family’s house by the night of Monday, July 8th, at a reasonable time so that you won’t disturb your host family.
+If you plan a trip by yourself, you may leave after the final examination and course evaluation which finish around 1pm on July 10th and come back to your host family’s house by the night of Monday, July 14th, at a reasonable time so that you won’t disturb your host family.

 HIF prohibits participants from hitchhiking and sleeping outside except under unavoidable circumstances.
 In any case, HIF accepts no responsibility or liability for any injury or loss resulting from the above-mentioned behaviors.